niall-turbitt/e2e-mlops/README.md

 The use case at hand is a churn prediction problem.
 We use the [IBM Telco Customer Churn dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) to build a simple classifier to predict whether a customer will churn from a fictional telco company.

+Note that the package is solely developed via an IDE, and as such there are no Databricks Notebooks in the repository.
+All jobs are executed via a command line based workflow using [`dbx`](https://dbx.readthedocs.io/en/latest/).

 ## Pipelines

 The following pipelines currently defined within the package are: